YenchiSomnambule/louisblanc.github.io/README.md

 ![POWER_AI](image/POWER_AI.png)
 POWER AI - Online Shopping Assistant -  University of Winnipeg PACE
 -------------------------------------------------------------------------
-• Spearheaded the development of Power AI, enhancing online shopping through a unified platform combining comparison tools and an interactive chatbot.
-• Implemented features such as real-time search optimization and user-friendly interfaces to streamline the shopping experience.
-• Utilized skills in NLP, API integration, database management, and machine learning.
-ETL Pipeline Development University of Winnipeg PACE
-• Collaboratively designed and deployed three robust ETL pipelines using Apache Airflow, Snowflake, and Apache Kafka.
-• Focused on optimizing data flow and processing, ensuring effective data management and analysis across platforms.
+I spearheaded the development of POWER AI, an innovative online shopping assistant, during my time at the University of Winnipeg PACE.
+This project focused on enhancing the online shopping experience by integrating a unified platform that combines comparison tools with an interactive chatbot.
+Key implementations included real-time search optimization and a user-friendly interface, which significantly streamlined the shopping process.
+My role also involved leveraging skills in natural language processing (NLP), API integration, database management, and machine learning to ensure the assistant's effectiveness and efficiency.

 ![POWER_AI_Demo1](image/POWER_AI_D1.png)
 ![POWER_AI_Demo2](image/POWER_AI_D2.png)